Tips & FAQs

 9. How can I find the best deal for my vacation?

 We offer Stay & Play packages and other specials throughout the ski season so you can get the best deal on your ideal vacation.
 View our current deals and start planning!

 10. What type of lodging options are available?

-Slope-side cabins, ski lodges and condos, on-the-mountain hotels, and guest ranches are all available for you and your party.
-Whether you're planning a family vacation, a romantic couple's escape, a guys trip, or a girls getaway - we've got the perfect ski haven for you.
+Ski-in/ski-out cabins, slopeside lodges and condos, on-the-mountain hotels, and guest ranches are all available for you and your friends and family.
+Whether you're planning a family vacation, a romantic couple's escape, a guys trip, or a girls getaway - we've got the perfect Montana ski haven for you.
 View lodging options.